Boy George: Early life

-Boy George was born George Alan O'Dowd at Barnehurst Hospital, Kent, England, on 14 June 1961 and raised in Eltham, the second of five children born to builder Jerry O'Dowd (born Jeremiah; 1934–2004) and Dinah O'Dowd (born Christina Glynn; 1939–2023).
+Boy George was born George Alan O'Dowd at Barnehurst Hospital, Kent, England, on 14 June 1961 and raised in Eltham.
+He is the second of five children born to builder Jerry O'Dowd (born Jeremiah; 1934–2004) and Dinah O'Dowd (born Christina Glynn; 1939–2023).
 He was raised in a working-class Irish Catholic family; his father was born in England of Irish descent and his mother was from Dublin.
 He has one older brother, two younger brothers and a younger sister.
 He also has an older half-brother, who was born out of wedlock in Dublin in 1957 when his mother was 18; she moved to London with him to start a new life and escape the stigma of being an unmarried mother.

 Boy George has compared his family history to a "sad Irish song."
 His maternal grandmother was permanently taken from her family at age six after being found outside the family home alone, and placed into an Industrial School.
 His great uncle Thomas Bryan was executed at Mountjoy Prison in 1921 during the Irish War of Independence.
 According to Boy George's mother, who published a memoir in 2007, Jerry O'Dowd was physically and mentally abusive and beat her, including when she was pregnant with Boy George.
 Boy George said of his father, "He was a terrible father and a terrible husband."
 In 1995, Boy George's youngest brother Gerald, who has schizophrenia, was convicted of killing his wife in an episode of paranoia.